murarisumit/til/README.md

 - [Toggle Between Stories In Storybook](workflow/toggle-between-stories-in-storybook.md)

 ## Usage

+To auto-generate the README.md file, you can run
+    ./createReadme.py > README.md

+If you are using git, you can install this script as a pre-commit git hook so that it is autogenerated on each commit.
+Use the following command:
+    cd .git/hooks/ && ln -s ../../createReadme.py pre-commit && cd -

 The `.vimrc` file for this project contains a function `CountTILs` that can be invoked with `<leader>c`.
 This will do a substitution count of the